-Reservoir potential in SL-4 and SL-5 is primarily in the syn-transform structures and the late Cretaceous turbidite sand-prone channels and fans.
+Reservoir potential in SL-5 is primarily in the syn-transform structures and the late Cretaceous turbiditic channel and fan systems.

 In the Gulf of Guinea, mid Albian clastics in syn-transform series can be severely eroded.
 In Sierra Leone, the erosion mainly occurred on the upper shelf.
 More fluvial to shallow marine sands have been preserved in the syn-transform structures located from the upper to middle slope.
 Therefore reservoir quality should improve toward the basin.
 Late Albian - Cenomanian shallow marine to marine sediments fill the accommodation space of the late syn-transform structures and were deposited after the peak faulting of mid Albian as aggraded and stacked sands as well as possible carbonates.